torryatco/Basilica/readme.md

 }
 ```

-Create a partial `_nav.scsss` in the imports folder and cut and paster the nested nav block into it.
+Create a partial `_nav.scsss` in the imports folder and cut and paste the nested nav block into it.
 Import the partial back into `styles.scss` with:

 `@import 'imports/nav';`

+Examine the CSS in the browser's inspector.
+Note the mapping.

 One of the best things about nesting in SASS is how it allows you to simplify media queries and keep them aligned with the selector.